Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 You must be enrolled to vote in a municipal area to participate in a local government election.

-Voting is not compulsory.
+Voting in council elections is not compulsory.

 Standing for election provides an opportunity to positively influence the future of your local community.